Alice-Agnes Gabriel

 Research interests

-I am a seismologist combining simulations, routinely utilizing the largest supercomputers worldwide, with data-driven techniques and theoretical analysis to tackle one of the grand challenges of seismology: uncovering the physical mechanisms relevant to understanding earthquakes.
+I am a physicist combining simulations, routinely utilizing the largest supercomputers worldwide, with data-driven techniques and theoretical analysis to tackle some of the grand challenges of geophysics, including uncovering the physical mechanisms relevant to understanding earthquakes, tsunami generation and seismic shaking.

-I am the recipient of a AGU Macelwane Award and an AGU Fellow, and the current president of the EGU Seismology Division.
+I am the recipient of a AGU Macelwane Award and an AGU Fellow, a current Thomas and Evelyn Chancellor’s Endowed Faculty Fellow in Geosciences in the SIO Department, and the president of the EGU Seismology Division.

 News